jeremyraby/nickPowersTikTok/README.md

 # About

-Nick Powers (@thatnickpowersguy) has compiled and maintained a spreadsheet of various data detailing social issues in the US including economic factors (how much a Big Mac costs in each state) and the percentage of the state's voters who voted for Joe Biden or Donald Trump in the 2020 presidential election.
-"The spreadsheet" has 250 fields for comparing each state against each other and is available for free as a CSV (how I got it) on Nick's [website]( https://www.thatnickpowersguy.com/).
+Nick Powers (@thatnickpowersguy) has compiled and maintained a spreadsheet of various data detailing social issues in the US including information such as economic factors (how much a Big Mac costs in each state) and political factors (the percentage of the state's voters who voted for Joe Biden or Donald Trump in the 2020 presidential election).
+"The Spreadsheet" has 250 fields for comparing each state against each other and is available for free as a CSV (how I got it) on Nick's [website]( https://www.thatnickpowersguy.com/).

 ## Firearm info

 I initially was interested in analyzing data relating to deaths caused by firearms.
 I was raised in a military family and often went hunting as a kid.
 News media are full of stories about gun violence and various proposals for stemming the loss of life, including both extremes of outright gun bans and "Constitutional carry" and I wanted to have a look at what may **actually** work instead of reading propaganda or opinion pieces.
 In addition to being bombarded by news of yet another tragedy, I have some skin in this game as my family has had losses due to gun violence and I still have friends working in schools.
 This (basically) uniquely American problem has long been out of hand and it's past time we look into solutions that will be effective.

-The Spreadsheet includes several fields which I thought be correlated with gun violence, whether negatively or positively:
+The Spreadsheet includes several fields which I thought might be correlated with gun violence, whether negatively or positively:

 | Fields Used for Analysis |     |
 | ------------------------ | --- |